Section 5. Applications

-Some Real AIS AtoN units may be connected to buoy equipment (lantern, battery, RACON, etc.) and supply information about their status.
+Some Physical AIS AtoN units may be connected to buoy equipment (lantern, battery, RACON, etc.) and supply information about their status.

 The “Off Position” function is useful for both mariners and the authorities in charge, as it provides remote access to this information, allowing appropriate action to be taken.

-A Real AIS AtoN may be used to broadcast one or more virtual or Predicted Synthetic AIS AtoN.
+A Physical AIS AtoN may be used to broadcast one or more virtual or Predicted Synthetic AIS AtoN.

 Section 5.2.
 Virtual and Synthetic AIS AtoN